polyaxon/polyaxon/docs/resources/machine-learning-personas.md

 ### Project managers and team leads

-We have have feature that enable project managers and team leads to effectively manage their team members and enhance their workflows and productivity.
+We have features that enable project managers and team leads to effectively manage their team members and enhance their workflows and productivity.

 ### Devops